liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 implementation, the user must call the FARKBAND routine.

-.. c:function:: SUBROUTINE FARKBAND(NEQ, MU, ML, IER)
+.. f:subroutine:: FARKBAND(NEQ, MU, ML, IER)

    Interfaces with the :c:func:`ARKBand()` function to specify use of the dense banded linear solver.